BroadbandForum/usp/specification/messages/index.md

 `string instantiated_obj_path`

-This field contains the Instance Path Name of the Object Instance.
+This field contains the Object Instance Path of the object.

 `map<string, string> unique_keys`